Lalapinkbun/La-Spin/README.md

 > [!NOTE]
 > actually is split equally, so it's like 33.333333333333333333333333333333333333333333333333333333333333...% for every shape

-# Plans for Future Updates
+# Plans for Future Updates (Update v1.1.0)

-1. The Achievement System
+1. More Achievement
-2. Adding Music
+2. More Music
-3. A Goal… maybe?
-4. Memes.............?
+3. More Memes.............?

 # Achievement

 > [!NOTE]
-> These are just a plan, the full achievement will be updated in v1.1.0
+> These are just a plan, the full achievement will be updated in v1.2.0

-1. **The First Roll** → do your first roll
-Hello World.

-2. **A Pair** → get the same shape on a 2-column slot
-We Are Couple One!

-3. **Triplet** → get the same shape on a 3-column slot
-Three of the Kind are not better than THE ROCKKKKKKK.

-4. **Four Times** → get the same shape on a 4-column slot
-How possible is it that 4 A's exists?

-5. **Jackpot!** → get the same shape on a 5-column slot
-How Did We Get Here?

-6. **Thousandaire** → get a total of 10,000 L Coins
-Almost, you need more 990,000 L Coins to become a millionaire lol

-7. **The Highest Possible** → get the highest L Coin without getting the same shape state
-Well, I guess it's still much huh?

-8. **The Lowest Possible** -> get the lowest L Coin without getting the same shape on the 3-column slot or above
-bad luck bro.

-9. **Do Re Mi** -> get Red Square, Blue Circle, Green Emerald in order on 3-column slot.
-Fa So La Ti DO!

-10. **Mi Re Do** -> get Red Square, Blue Circle, Green Emerald in reverse order on 3-column slot.
-Ti La So Fa# MI

-11. **Full House** -> get 3 same shape first or last and 2 shape first or last.
-pretty big huh?

-For more, by just going [here](Achievement.md)
+Before v1.2.0, by just going [here](Achievement.md)

+Nothing.
+Lalapinkbun just lazy lol
+-Fenqiyuan

 # Credit